-Prior to commencing my PhD research, I completed an M.Sc (Agricultural and Resource Economics) at the University of Alberta, Canada, and a B.A (Economics) and B.Sc (Ecology, Environmental Geosciences) from the University of Adelaide, Australia.
+I graduated from Duke University in 2017 with a PhD in Environmental and Resource Economics.
+My committee comprised Alexander Pfaff, Brian Murray, Elizabeth Shapiro, Subhrendu Pattanayak and Ashwini Chhatre.
+Prior, I completed an M.A (Economics) at Duke University, a M.Sc (Agricultural and Resource Economics) at the University of Alberta, Canada, and a joint B.A (Economics) and B.Sc (Ecology, Environmental Geosciences) at the University of Adelaide, Australia.